What is Cold cutting?

 Cold cutting benefits – Safety Tools Allmet

 by using certified cold cutting tools, you can avoid all the hassle from a Hot Work Permit or Habitats.
-You can use the tools in hydrocarbon-rich environments, where gas is present without the dangers of using hot work tools.
-The tools are so cool that you can use them directly in contact with hydrocarbon/gas.
+You can use the tools in hydrocarbon-rich environments, where gas is present, without the dangers of using hot work tools.
+The tools are so cold that you can use them directly with hydrocarbon/gas.
 Their ability to be used at all times allows the asset owner to recover their investment many times over in as little as a few minutes of use.

-The cold cutting tools have endured a long and tough certification process by DNV.
-They have been proven throughout this testing, and for more than 15 years, they have not triggered an ignition in the toughest environments.
-Used day in day out in the world’s toughest places, they are a valuable asset for small to medium jobs where mobility and speed are important.
+The cold cutting tools have endured a long and challenging certification process by DNV↵.
+They have been proven throughout this testing, and for more than 15 years, they have not triggered an ignition in the most demanding environments.
+Used day in and day out in the world’s most challenging places, they are a valuable asset for small to medium jobs where mobility and speed are essential.